 speaker

 Analyst, Deutsche Bank

 Oh, thank you very much.
 Good morning, everybody.
-Good morning, Steve.
+Morning, Steve.
 Good morning, Stefan.
 I think this question is probably targeted for Akhil, but maybe for both of you.
-Just picking up on the commentary late in your comments that you were targeting trade inventories, exiting fiscal 25 to more or less align with consumer takeaway.
-That's obviously been an ongoing project and it's become increasingly difficult.
-Can you talk about whether you expect that to be true kind of across all categories and geographies or whether you see outliers and then also kind of frame the risks around that outlook?
-You mentioned the June, the 618 variable, but just in general, your level of confidence that you can actually achieve that alignment exiting the fiscal year.
+Just picking up on the commentary late in your comments that you were targeting trade inventories exiting fiscal 25 to more or less align with consumer takeaway.
+That's obviously been an ongoing project, and it's become increasingly difficult.
+So can you talk about whether – You expect that to be true kind of across all categories and geographies or whether you see outliers.
+And then also kind of frame the risks around that outlook.
+You mentioned the June, the 6-18 variable, but just in general, your level of confidence that you can actually achieve that alignment actually in the fiscal year.
 Thank you.

+speaker